DoctorWhoof/RCC/text/rcc_to_do.md

 		- Note (each step is a note, arbitrary range)
 		- Pitch (frequency shift, -1.0 to +1.0 with 8 or 16 steps each way)

+	[ ] Escape Key Stops all playback

+	[ ] Export Settings: If single sample, pick the exported note

 	[ ] Undo system, probably keeping duplicates of the instrument resources

 	[ ] Visual feedback on piano keys (highlight and fade)